Asymptotic behavior of the pressure function for H\"older potentials: Arbitrarily slow convergence

-The first condition ensures that the symbols appearing in the shift base of $Y$ may be concatenated to give a point of $X$ (with $u$'s occurring every $\ell$ steps); the second condition will ensure that the subshift of $X$ formed from these concatenations has topological entropy $b$.
+The first condition ensures that the symbols appearing in $Y$ may be concatenated to give a point of $X$ (with $u$'s occurring every $\ell$ steps); the second condition will ensure that the subshift of $X$ formed from these concatenations has topological entropy $b$.